antaldaniel/dataandlyrics/content/post/2022-03-25-save-ukraine/index.md

 Ukraine will be presented by more than 20 artists, such as Monatik, Tina Karol, The HARDKISS, Okean Elzy, Jamala, Go_A, DakhaBrakha, Odyn v kanoe, alyona alyona, Melovin, Artem Pivovarov, Alina Pash, Antytila, Piano??????, Kadnay, Latexfauna, Dakh Daughters, TVORCHI, NK and others.

-Please follow our Ukrainian colleauges on [Music Export Ukraine on Instagram](https://www.instagram.com/musicexportukraine/) and on [Music Export Ukraine on Facebook](https://www.facebook.com/fromplaytorec/).
+Please follow our Music Export Ukraine colleauges on [Instagram](https://www.instagram.com/musicexportukraine/) and on [Facebook](https://www.facebook.com/fromplaytorec/).

 ## Links